State and Federal Compliance for Lead Gen and Telemarketing In 2025

 New Jersey enforces its own Do Not Call (DNC) registry in addition to the federal DNC list.
 Companies must maintain up-to-date records that reflect both registries.

-Violations of DNC requirements can lead to substantial fines and additional regulatory scrutiny.
+Violations of DNC requirements can result in substantial fines and additional regulatory scrutiny.
 Accurate compliance records are necessary to avoid penalties resulting from even unintentional contact with restricted numbers.
-Regularly updating DNC lists and documenting each compliance step is essential to limit legal exposure and financial liabilities.
+Regularly updating DNC lists and documenting each compliance step is essential to limiting legal exposure and financial liabilities.

 Robocall Regulations and Recording Notification